victor-chevillotte/override/level08/readme.md

 level08@OverRide:/tmp$ ./level08 /home/users/level09/.pass
 ERROR: Failed to open ./backups//home/users/level09/.pass
 ```
-This symlink will help to remove the `/` preceding `home`
+This symlink will help to remove the `/` preceding `home` while preserving the path to the real flag

 3) create a fake folder tree in /tmp/backup to mimic to the behaviour of the binary backup function
 ```
 mkdir /tmp/backups /tmp/backups/home /tmp/backups/home/users /tmp/backups/home/users/level09
 ```
+The path provided is a real path to write the backup result

 4) run level08 binary in /tmp
 ```
 cd /tmp
-./level08
+./level08 home/users/level09/.pass
 ```
+No error => the flag should be present in our `/tmp/backups/home/users/level09` folder

 5) cat the flag store in our fake backup directory
 ```